artefactual/archivematica-storage-service-docs/administrators.rst

 If a Replicator is disabled, reingest can be used to selectively remove replicas from that replica location.
 If a new Replicator is enabled, reingest can be used to replicate an existing AIP in that replica location.

+**Creating and updating replicas without reingest:**

-The Storage Service replica management command `Replication management command`_ can be used to perform these actions in bulk and without the need for reingest.
+Replicas can also be created and updated in bulk without the need for reingest using the :ref:`create AIP replicas <creating-aip-replicas>` :ref:`management command <management>`.

 **Deletion of the source AIP will delete the replicas:**